Home

 Routing & Protocol Conversion Application

-The QUCM is a versatile communication module in the Quantum™ form factor.
+The QUCM is a versatile communication module in the Quantum® form factor.
 The QUCM changes personalities depending upon the application that has been downloaded to it.
-The QUCM-OE with routing and protocol conversion firmware becomes an Ethernet port expander with two serial ports as well as a Network Option Module for the PLC.
-This document discusses using the QUCM-OE in this application.
-Unlike the previous QUCM-SE and QUCM-LE versions, the QUCM-OE can act as a communications option module for the Quantum PLC; the QUCM-OE can now be used as a NOE.
-People familiar with the Bridge Mux can think of the QUCM-OE as an Ethernet Mux with two serial ports.
-This is a simplification since the QUCM-OE has many additional features, one powerful one being the rack communication interface to the Quantum PLC.
-People familiar with Niobrara's EPE5 can think of the QUCM-OE as an EPE5-TCP with two serial ports, in a Quantum rack instead of a SY/MAX® rack.
+The QUCM comes from the factory with the routing and protocol conversion application (QRPC) installed.
+QRPC turns the QUCM into an Ethernet port expander with two or more serial ports as well as a Network Option Module for the PLC.
+This document discusses using the QUCM+102 in this application.
+Like the previous QUCM-OE version, the QUCM+102 can act as a communications option module for the Quantum PLC; the QUCM-102 may be used as a NOE.
+This is a simplification since the QUCM has many additional features, one powerful one being the rack communication interface to the Quantum PLC.

-QUCM-OE Applications
+QRPC Applications

 • Modbus/TCP Ethernet devices to access, control and program the Quantum PLC through the backplane interface